aguimaraesduarte/FirefoxCrashGraphs/README.md

 At the end of the process, the aggregated, anonymized data is exported to a public JSON file and published [here](https://people-mozilla.org/~sguha/mozilla/crashgraphs/).

 # Front-end Setup
-In order to run the website locally the following commands must be run (`http-server` is a `node.js` dependency of this project).
-Installation of this dependency are well documented and found online.
-Bower can be used with this project, but a CDN is currently used.
+In order to run the website locally the following commands must be run.
+Bower (requires node.js) can be used with this project to install front-end libraries, but a CDN is currently used instead.

 ```
 $ cd website
-$ http-server .
+$ # for python 2
+$ python -m SimpleHTTPServer 8000

+$ # for python 3
+$ python -m http.server 8000
 ```

 # Running the files